rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 ![Firebase Website - Project Configuration](images/firebase-config.jpg)

 The Firebase website doesn't make it easy to find this page.
 Since it's moved around with every iteration of the website, I cannot give you any clear advice where to find it on your dashboard.
 But it is there, somewhere!
-Take it as an opportunity to get to know your Firebase project dashboard while searching for this mysterious configuration :)
+Take it as an opportunity to get to know your Firebase project dashboard while searching for this mysterious configuration. :)

 That's it for the Firebase website setup.
 Now you can return to your application in your editor to add the Firebase configuration.
 Therefore, create a couple of files in a new dedicated Firebase folder.